sriharshachilakapati/sriharshachilakapati.github.io/_posts/2016-02-27-new-thoughts-on-silenceengine.md

 I wanted SilenceEngine to be really cross platform, and export to desktop, html5 and android with a single code base.
 The desktop is already working, but is hard to get working in html5 due to the usage of blocking I/O, where the web requires to use asynchronous non-blocking I/O. So I had to redesign it, and here is an overview of the process.

-{% include image href='/assets/images/silenceengine-thoughts/basic-structure.png' alt='SilenceEngine Overview' %}
+{% include components/widgets/image.html href='/assets/images/silenceengine-thoughts/basic-structure.png' alt='SilenceEngine Overview' %}

 I'll be writing one backend per platform, so the desktop backend uses LWJGL3 for the bindings, the android backend uses the native android libraries, and the html5 backend uses GWT with WebGL4J and GWT-AL libraries.
 The work on SilenceEngine 1.0.1 will start in a new branch in the repository, and will be a multi project one with the backends separated right from the start.